Over 23 million Australians aren't consuming a healthy diet

 Source: SBS

 Over 23 million people living in Australia aren't consuming a healthy diet.
-And a new assessment's found the federal government's made only "limited progress" implementing globally recommended policies to improve people's diets and reduce obesity over the last five years, up until June 2021.
+And a new assessment's found the federal government's made only "limited progress" implementing globally recommended policies to improve people's diets and reduce obesity over the last five years.

 Source: SBS